"Stop it, stop it, turn them off! I can't control it! I can't be all of them, not all at once!"

 - In a season finale, Peter uses his own copied shapeshifting power to overload Sylar's, causing him to shift through all the forms he had taken.
 This distracts Sylar long enough for Peter to jam an elephant tranquilizer syringe into his throat.
 Also a Crowning Moment Of Awesome.

 - At the end of Roswell's first season, the protagonists used alien technology to heal a shape-shifting associate, who promptly exhibited this trope.

 - Inverted in Buffy the Vampire Slayer: the First Evil's (re-)introduction as as a Big Bad starts with a shapeshifting rundown of past archvillains.
 In the finale, the First slinks away unseen when its plan starts to go bad, and is never heard from again.

-- In the MS T3k episode The Undead, the evil shapeshifting witch comes to the sattelite to threaten Mike and the bots.
+- In the Mystery Science Theater 3000 episode The Undead, the evil shapeshifting witch comes to the sattelite to threaten Mike and the bots.
 Unfortunately, she seems to be suffering from some severe indigestion, resulting in this trope.
 She gets stuck in the form of a bottle of bleach.